SnowflakeCoder/programming/Algorithms and DS/Cracking the Algorithm2.md

 A tree is a data structure composed of nodes.
 Each tree has a root node.
 The tree **cannot contain cycles**.
 A tree is a connected graph without cycles.

 - A **binary tree** is a tree in which each node has **up to two children**.
 - A **binary search tree** is a binary tree in which every node fits a specific ordering property: `all left descendents <= n < all right descendents`.
 This must be true for each node n.
-So in a binary search tree, for each node, <u>its left descendents are less than or equal to the current node, which is less than the right descendents</u>.
+So in a binary search tree, for each node, <u>all of its left descendents are less than or equal to the current node, which is less than all the right descendents</u>.
 - Balanced trees are balanced enough to <u>ensure O(log n) times for insert and find</u>.
 Two common types of balanced trees are **red-black trees** and **AVL trees**.
 - A complete binary tree is a binary tree in which every level of the tree is **fully filled**, **except for perhaps the last level**.
 To the extent that the last level is filled, it is **filled left to right**.
 A binary tree <u>totally filled other than the rightmost elements on the last level</u>.
 - A full binary tree is a binary tree in which every node has either zero or two children.
 That is, **no nodes have only one child**. <u>A full binary tree is not always a complete binary tree</u>.